chiratsxki/MemoryCards/README.md

-<h2 align="center">Leyla Cards</h2>
+<h2 align="center">Memory Cards</h2>

-Leyla Cards is my flashcards web service, provides the ability to memorize information
+Memory Cards is my flashcards web service, provides the ability to memorize information

 ● Built using Maven to manage dependencies and automate the build process.